-The Regulation's apparent blanket acceptance of whatever trust changes get made prior to the BFD, applied retroactively to the date of death, would appear to "overrule" some previous tax law precepts.
+The Regulation's apparent blanket acceptance (with regard to the trust's obligations under § 401(a)(9)) of whatever trust changes get made prior to the BFD, applied retroactively to the date of death, would appear to "overrule" some previous tax law precepts.
 For example, the normal Treasury standard is that a post-death trust modification is not effective to change the tax consequences of a completed transaction.
 Estate of La Meres v.
 Commissioner, 98 T.C.
 294 (1992).
 In at least one PLR, the IRS mentioned that it would not recognize, for purposes of determining required minimum distributions, any post-death trust amendments.
 See PLR 2010-21038.
 These limits seem to no longer apply to any change completed by the BFD, to the extent specified in the regulations.
-But see #11 below regarding how this generous new standard is limited to RMD issues and NOT other federal tax issues.
+But see #10 below regarding how this generous new standard is limited to RMD issues and NOT other federal tax issues.